EXCLUSIVE-Musk seeks to put in less money in new Twitter deal financing -sources | Business

 Musk has also been in talks with some of Twitter's major shareholders about the possibility of them rolling their stake into the deal rather than cashing out, one of the sources said.
 Former Twitter Chief Executive and current board member Jack Dorsey is examining whether he will roll his take, one source added.
 Large institutional investors, such as Fidelity, are also in talks about rolling over their stake, according to the source.

+TESLA SHARES RALLY Tesla shares ended trading on Monday in New York up 3.7% at $902.94.
+Wedbush Securities managing director Dan Ives said the news helped ease investors' concerns that Musk was relying too much on his Tesla shares for the Twitter deal financing.

+"This is big if it materializes as we believe the Twitter deal has been a $100+ per share overhang on Tesla’s stock due to the Musk financing concerns," Ives tweeted.
 Investors have been fretting over whether Musk will complete the Twitter deal given that he has backtracked in the past.
 In April, he decided at the last minute not to take up a seat on Twitter's board.
 In 2018, Musk tweeted that there was "funding secured" for a $72 billion deal to take Tesla private but did not move ahead with an offer.

-Twitter shares rose 1.2% to $49.63 in afternoon trading in New York on Monday, closer to the $54.20 per share acquisition price, as investors interpreted the news on the new financing as more certainty for the deal closing.
+Twitter shares ended trading up 0.2% at $49.14 in New York on Monday, closer to the $54.20 per share acquisition price, as investors interpreted the news on the new financing discussions as making it slightly more likely that the deal will close.
+Musk would have to pay a $1 billion termination fee to Twitter if he walked away, and the social media company could also sue him to complete the deal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)